-It’s forbidden to go faster than the speed of light.
-If there is one idea that’s universally known, even among those of us less well versed in physics, it’s that there’s a universal speed limit that cannot be broken, because Einstein said so.
-Of course this is a big downer because it ruins the possibility that one day we might have the right technology to spend our vacations at other stars and meet the possible local inhabitants.
-But is it really so?
-Does Einstein deserve the fame of being the spoilsport who shattered one of the most cherished dreams of science fiction?
+It is forbidden to go faster than the speed of light.
+If there is one idea that’s universally known, even among those of us less versed in physics, it’s that there is a universal speed limit that cannot be broken, because Einstein said so.
+Of course, this is a great disappointment because it ruins the possibility that we might one day have the technology to holiday near other stars and meet the possible local inhabitants.
+But is this really the case, and does Einstein deserve the reputation of being the spoilsport who shattered one of the most cherished dreams of science fiction?

 This conclusion arrived along with the discovery of the photon: particles do not need a medium through which to move.
 Michelson’s successive measurements were refined by others until, in 1975, a final value was adopted: 299,792.458 km/s.
 This value is no longer modified, since in 1983 it was used as a constant to define the new value of the metre in the International System of Units.
 As for Einstein, what he did was postulate in his special relativity theory that the speed of light is a constant, the “c” coined decades earlier by James Clerk Maxwell, and it is independent of the movement of its source for any observer; in other words, since there is no ether, there is no fixed reference system in the universe.